 Disclosure: This page may contain affiliate links for products and services that I use and recommend.
 If you purchase anything through these links, the price will stay the same to you and I get a small percentage as a commission.
 Full Disclosure Policy Here

 Travelling carry-on only has so many advantages.
-On top of not having to worry if your checked luggage made it through your airport connections, you can hit the ground running, so to speak, when you arrive at the destination.
+On top of not having to worry if your checked luggage made it through your airport connections, you get the bonus advantage to hit the ground running, so to speak, when you arrive at the destination.
 No need to wait for your bags at the carousel, hoping nothing got crushed inside or stolen.

-Travelling in Europe with a carry-on only has loads of benefits.
-The first major benefit is weight.
+Travelling to Europe with carry-on only has loads of benefits.
+The first benefit is weight.
 Since you’ll do a lot more walking than you can expect to with your luggage, travelling light is a huge one..no pun intended.
-Second is manoeuvrability.
+Second is maneuverability.
 Public transport areas like train stations and subways are very crowded making your lightweight carry-on luggage much easier to move around.

-Add to these elements cobblestone streets to navigate, charming old hotels without elevators and possibly getting a little lost along the way (happens to me every time) going carry-on only will quickly sink in as the smart and budget-friendly travel option.
+Add to these elements cobblestone streets to navigate, charming old hotels without elevators and possibly getting a little lost along the way (happens to me every time) going to Europe with a carry-on only will quickly sink in as the smart and budget-friendly travel option.

 Selecting the Best Lightweight Carry On Luggage